 Chapman cottages Queen & Ascot

 Named after property developer F. J. Chapman, this row of semi-detached houses was designed by H. Ibertson.
-The plans are dated 5 February 1905 around the heyday of suburbs like Kensington and Jeppestown.
+The plans are dated 5 February 1905.
 Note the gables for each house.
-This practice would fall away in coming years.
+This practice of adding fancy gables and other front of house adornments would fall away in coming years.

 Semi-detached houses in Queen street